-Saving money while paying for life’s big and small expenses can be a challenge.
-The good news is that it’s not impossible.
-For example, everyday budgeting can help you build your savings.
-Because there are different ways to borrow money, you may find that a short-term loan product can even help you reach your long-term financial goals.
+Achieving your long-term financial goals while paying for life’s big and small expenses might sometimes feel like a challenge.
+But it isn’t impossible.
+For example, sticking to a budget may help you build up your savings.
+And because there are different ways to borrow money, knowing your borrowing options may help you plan effectively for your long-term dreams.

 What are short-term financial goals?

 Short-term financial goals are typically related to everyday living or immediate needs.
-These might include repairs to your home, a vacation you’d like to plan, or being able to comfortably pay for regular expenses like rent, mortgage, cell phone, or streaming services.
+These might include home repairs, a vacation, or regular expenses like rent, mortgage, cell phone, or streaming services.
 Each of these expenses might be part of a well-planned budget.

-Examples of concrete plans could be putting $50 into your savings each month, paying cash for purchases under $20, or shaving $75 off your monthly household expenses by sticking to a budget.
+Examples of a concrete plan might be putting $50 into your savings each month, paying cash for purchases under $20, or shaving $75 off your monthly household expenses by sticking to a budget.

 What are long-term financial goals?